Workers Comp Practice Areas

-However, it’s important to note that the insurance company can, in turn, also get a second opinion from a doctor of their choosing, making it imperative to work with one of our experienced Greenville workers comp lawyers.
+However, it’s important to note that the insurance company can, in turn, also get a second opinion from a doctor of their choosing, making it imperative to work with one of our experienced North Carolina workers comp lawyers.

 Reasons for a Claim Denial

 There are countless reasons why an insurance company might deny even the most deserving person’s right to workers comp benefits.
 Some of these reasons are valid as discussed above, but there are also many reasons that are simply invalid, made only so that the insurance company can get out of paying you the money you are entitled to.

 It is not uncommon for injured workers to have difficulty obtaining approval for their workers comp benefits.
 After all, the insurance company is a for-profit business and loses money every time they pay out on a claim.
 If you’ve been issued a denial for any one of the following reasons, speak with your attorney about filing an appeal:

 - The insurance company believes you are exaggerating the seriousness of your injuries

 - The insured believes that you can perform the duties of your position despite your injuries